CalgaryISH/Asset_Detection_Behavioral_Method/README.md

 ### ✅ Step 3: Submit the Path

-Paste the directory path and hit `Enter`.
+Paste an IP or File directory path and hit `Enter`.
+(I have uploaded an example IP for testing; in this case, I used the example IP directory.
+You can use your own.)

 ![Step 3: Paste path and hit enter](images/3.JPG)